Eid Al Adha Mubarak 2011 عيد اضحى مبارك

 As an estimated three million pilgrims have gathered yesterday on the plains of Arafat in Mecca for a key rite of Hajj, the annual Muslim pilgrimage.
 Worldwide, around two billion Muslims are celebrating the holiday known as Eid Al Adha.

 In this occasion ArabCrunch greets every Muslims worldwide: Eid Mubarak and may God bless you.
-For our readers who are not Muslim, we say: Happy Friday and may God guide you and us for the best.
+And for our readers who are not Muslim, we say: Happy Saturated and may God guide you and us to the best.

 You’ll find interesting information about the holiday of Eid-ul-Adha and about the Hajj at the following links.